Wardiusz/Wardiusz/README.md

 ![](https://komarev.com/ghpvc/?username=Wardiusz)

 ## About Me
-I'm Łukasz Wardecki, a Computer Science student @ [PJAIT](https://pja.edu.pl/en/) with specialization in cybersecurity and a Fullstack Developer from Poland with a focus on high-performance backend systems and modern, responsive frontends.
+I'm a Computer Science student @ [PJAIT](https://pja.edu.pl/en/) with specialization in cybersecurity and a Fullstack Developer from Poland with a focus on high-performance backend systems and modern, responsive frontends.

 ## Tech Stack